 - Only the Intel® Xeon® processor E5-2600 product family is supported in this Intel server system.
-Previous generation Intel® Xeon® processors are not supported. - For best system performance, follow memory population guidelines as specified in the Intel® Server Board S2600GZ/GL Technical Product Specification. - For best system performance, follow all thermal configuration guidelines as specified in this document. - DIMM slots E1 thru H3 are only supported when CPU-2 is installed. - The CPU-2 heat sink must be installed at all times, with or without a processor installed. - PCI Riser Slot-2 is only functional when two CPUs are installed. - The Mini-SAS connector labeled "SCU\01(4-7)" on the server board is only functional when an appropriate Intel® RAID C600 Upgrade Key is installed. - Many integrated on-board SAS and RAID options are available by installing any of several available Intel® RAID C600 Upgrade Keys. - The FRUSDR utility must be run after the hardware integration is complete in order to load the proper Sensor Data Records for the server chassis onto the server board. - Make sure the latest system software is loaded on the server.
-This includes System BIOS, BMC Firmware, ME Firmware and FRUSDR.
-The latest system software can be downloaded from the Intel web site.
+Previous generation Intel® Xeon® processors are not supported. - For best system performance, follow memory population guidelines as specified in the Intel® Server Board S2600GZ/GL Technical Product Specification. - For best system performance, follow all thermal configuration guidelines as specified in this document. - DIMM slots E1 thru H3 are only supported when CPU-2 is installed. - The CPU-2 heat sink must be installed at all times, with or without a processor installed. - PCI Riser Slot-2 is only functional when two processors are installed. - The Mini-SAS connector labeled "SCU\01(4-7)" on the server board is only functional when an appropriate Intel® RAID C600 Upgrade Key is installed. - Many embedded SAS and RAID options are available by installing any of several available Intel® RAID C600 Upgrade Keys. - The embedded platform management system may not operate as expected if the platform is not updated with accurate system configuration data.
+The FRUSDR utility must be run with the system fully configured and each time the system configuration changes for accurate system monitoring and event reporting. - Make sure the latest system software is loaded on the server.
+This includes System BIOS, BMC Firmware, ME Firmware and FRU & SDR data.
+The latest system software can be downloaded from Intel.com.